-So the first thing to accept is demotivation is a brand of fear: a negative reaction, almost like an allergy.
-Motivation is the opposite, a positive reaction.
+So the first thing to accept is demotivation is a brand of fear: an adverse reaction, almost like an allergy.
+Motivation is the opposite, a positive response.
 Being scared that you’re not doing enough to make stuff happen is a much better stance than pouting, self-doubting and hiding under the bedcovers.

 2. Outsource your confidence: believe those who believe in you

 We all have moments/days/weeks when our self-belief is sucked dry.
 You might not believe in yourself at such junctures, but somebody somewhere believes in you: your partner, your best mate, your mum, your kids.
 Someone thinks you can do it.
 This is no time for second-guessing and paranoia, so take their belief at face value.
 Accept that only a lack of effort could ever let the side down – your tribe will be equally proud of effort as results, so dig deep, put the hours in and get back to basics.

 3. Have a plan for Mondays